VictorAlphonse95/Flame-Smoke-Detect-Python/README.md

 # Flame-Smoke-Detect-Python
-my study: Flame Smoke Detect with Python and OpneCV
+my study: Flame Smoke Detect with Python and OpneCV in Ubuntu